apache/artemis-examples/examples/features/standard/message-group2/readme.md

 You can make any message belong to a message group by setting a 'group-id' on the connection factory.
 All producers created via this connection factory will set that group id on its messages.
 In this example we set the group id 'Group-0'on a connection factory and send messages via 2 different producers and check that only 1 consumer receives them.

-Alternatively, ActiveMQ's connection factories can be configured to _auto group_ messages.
+Alternatively, Artemis connection factories can be configured to _auto group_ messages.
 By setting `autoGroup=true` in the client's URL a random unique id will be picked to create a message group. _Every messages_ sent by a producer created from this connection factory will automatically be part of this message group.